 What you can put in your cart or dumpster

-In Kirkland, garbage carts are green , recycle carts are blue , and compost carts are gray .
-(Food scrap composting by request for apartments and businesses.)
+In Kirkland, garbage carts are green , recycle carts are blue , and food & yard waste (compost) carts are gray .
+(Food scrap composting available by request for apartments and businesses.)

 What do I do with...?